MrVibez-1/TOM-BOT/README.md

 # Python-Disord-Bot
- This is a bot that will be created in python, I will be learning how to code along the way.
+This is a python bot which is created using nextcord.
+This bot is a userfriendly bot which will be moderation oriented.

+## CREDITS
+* [ ] Owner - Alitom297#7175
+* [ ] Helper - Kxffie#6889 (https://github.com/Kxffie/basic-discord-bot) Has his own version of this bot!